optimal-codestyle/optimal-codestyle.github.io/choosing_style_en.md

 <img src="triangles.png"/>

 <!-- <img src="https://habrastorage.org/webt/0a/og/y_/0aogy_yxzq8bnzxf-unhccm8d-w.png" /> -->
-Thus, we can say that in the absence of a clearly expressed dominant structure, our brain is constantly spending resources in search of such a structure.
+Thus, we can say that _in the absence of a clearly expressed dominant structure, our brain is constantly spending resources in search of such a structure_.

 Gestalt psychologists were the first to study this phenomenon of perceptual organization.
 They formulated the basic law of visual perception, according to which _any stimulating model is perceived in such a way that the resulting structure will be, as far as the given conditions allow, the simplest_.
 Therefore, we perceive the square exactly as it is depicted on the left, and not in some other way: